Certified e-Discovery Specialist Canada Practice Test

 - Preparing With Your Client for the E-Discovery Meet and Confer Conference

-- Electronically Stored Information Topics of the Meet and Confer Conference
+- Electronically Stored Information syllabus of the Meet and Confer Conference

 - Costs and E-Discovery: Understanding Who Pays For What